The House of Black and White

 "The House of Black and White" is the second episode of the fifth season of HBO's medieval fantasy television series Game of Thrones.
 The 42nd episode overall, it was written by series co-creators David Benioff and D. B. Weiss, and directed by Michael Slovis.
 It first aired on HBO on April 19, 2015.

 In the episode, Arya Stark arrives in Braavos at the House of Black and White, but is denied entry.
 Stannis Baratheon offers to legitimize Jon Snow as a Stark and make him the Lord of Winterfell.
 The Night's Watch elects a new Lord Commander.
-Cersei Lannister receives a threatening message from Dorne, concerning her of her daughter's safety.
+Cersei Lannister receives a threatening message from Dorne, concerning her for Myrcella's safety.
 Ellaria Sand tries to convince Doran Martell to go to war.
 Brienne of Tarth and Podrick Payne encounter Petyr Baelish and Sansa Stark at an inn.
 Across the Narrow Sea, Tyrion Lannister and Varys travel to Volantis, and Daenerys Targaryen continues to fight against the Sons of the Harpy in Meereen.

 Prior to airing, this episode, along with the other first four episodes of the season, were leaked online.
 According to HBO, the leak likely originated from a group of early access screeners that HBO authorized to receive the episode, so that they could prepare reviews ahead of their airdates.
 According to TorrentFreak, the leaked episodes were downloaded more than 100,000 times within three hours of being uploaded, and over a million times by the following day.

+The episode received positive reviews from critics, who mainly praised the episode's character moments.